b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

 > Convenience functions can be used to prepare, step, and finalize SQL statement in one call

-They are acceptable for DDL commands - Data Definition Language - (CREATE TABLE, CREATE INDEX, etc.), but for any type of DML command - Data Manipulation Language - is strongly reccomended using the prepared statements.
+These functions are not faster, doesn't support the use of bound parameters, so you're forced to use string manipulation to build SQL commands.
+They are acceptable for DDL commands (Data Definition Language) but for any type of DML command (Data Manipulation Language) is strongly reccomended using the prepared statements.

 ## rowid